Barnham, Suffolk: RAF Barnham

 RAF Barnham is located to the north of Barnham on Thetford Heath, along the A134 2 mi south of Thetford.
 The station was opened in 1939 and used as a chemical weapons store during and after the Second World War.
 In the 1950s, a nuclear weapons store facility was built on part of the site to store the UK's free-fall nuclear bombs for the Blue Danube project.
 The site is known to have been operational as a nuclear store in September 1956, commanded from RAF Honington, 6 mi to the south, but it is believed to have stopped in 1963, after the development of the Blue Steel missile programme.
 The nuclear facility was closed in 1966 and became an industrial site.
 However, it is a scheduled monument and several buildings on it have listed building status.

 Barnham Camp remains a training site for the RAF Regiment as a satellite camp to RAF Honington.

+Proposed use as asylum accommodation

+In June 2026, the Home Office announced that MoD Barnham was one of three former military sites being considered for use as asylum seeker accommodation, alongside MoD Bicester and MoD Linton-on-Ouse.
+The government stated that the three sites could together provide accommodation for approximately 3,750 asylum seekers, subject to feasibility assessments, planning permission and other necessary approvals.
+The proposal formed part of a government programme intended to reduce the use of hotels for asylum accommodation.

+A Home Office factsheet stated that, if the proposal proceeded, the Barnham site would provide basic, largely self-contained accommodation for single adult male asylum applicants aged between 18 and 65.
+Occupation would be introduced in phases and the site would be managed by a specialist accommodation provider, with security personnel and closed-circuit television operating continuously.
+Residents would not be detained and would be permitted to leave the site.
+The Home Office stated that the proposed accommodation would operate for a minimum of ten years.

+The Home Office subsequently submitted an Urgent Crown Development application to the Ministry of Housing, Communities and Local Government.
+It stated that submission of the application did not constitute a final decision and that the proposal remained subject to planning, feasibility work and other assessments.

+The proposal was opposed by local authorities.
+Suffolk County Council stated that it had been informed that the site could accommodate approximately 1,250 men.
+On 1 July 2026, West Suffolk Council unanimously agreed a motion stating that RAF Barnham was unsuitable for the proposed use, citing its rural location, limited infrastructure and transport links, and the possible effect on local services and surrounding communities.

+West Suffolk Council also raised potential environmental constraints associated with the site's relationship to the Breckland Special Protection Area and Special Area of Conservation, including habitat protections relating to the stone-curlew.
+The council argued that any development would require assessment under the Conservation of Habitats and Species Regulations 2017.